lindermanlab/warhmm/README.md

                          test_dataset,
                           num_epochs=10, fit_transitions=True, fit_tau_trans=False, wandb_log=True)
  ```
+ For a full example of sampling and training on data from the T-WARHMM model, please see the notebook [synthetic_example.ipynb](https://github.com/lindermanlab/warhmm/blob/main/synthetic_example.ipynb).

  ## A note on the data
  The MoSeq dataset is available in combination with the original MoSeq code at [the Datta Lab's website](https://dattalab.github.io/moseq2-website/).
 Synthetic data can be generated from the T-WARHMM using the `sample()` function in twarhmm.py.